12 Addictive French Cartoons to Make Learning French Fun

 Tintin’s stories take him on fantastic journeys to places both real and fictional, where he takes down international smuggling rings, brings kidnappers to justice and uncovers long-lost treasures.
 His noble spirit and desire to do good make him an admirable hero, and you’ll be rooting for him in every episode.

-7. “Miraculous, Les Aventures de Ladybug et Chat Noir”
+7. “Miraculous, Les aventures de Ladybug et Chat Noir” (“Miraculous: Tales of Ladybug and Cat Noir”)

 While both of them must keep their superhero identities secret, neither Marinette nor Adrien are aware of who the other really is—which makes things complicated, considering that Marinette has a big crush on Adrien!

-This show is available on Disney Plus, with Netflix offering the original French dialogue!
+This show is available on Disney Plus and Netflix with the French dialogue.

 Aimed at young children, this show features simple dialogue and situations, so definitely check it out if you’re just starting to dip your toes into French cartoons.

-“Trotro” is available to stream on Apple TV.
+“Trotro” is also available to stream on Apple TV.

 The story revolves around Nicolas, a rambunctious elementary schooler, and his life at school in 1960s France.
 Many childish schoolyard terms are used and the stories frequently focus on how children interpret the adult world around them.